Recommended Landscape Photography Gear

 - Telephoto – 70 and beyond, and

 You can argue fixed vs. zoom all day long.
-Zoom lenses, however, have come a long way in quality and are easier to use than fixed.
+Zoom lenses, however, have come a long way in quality, are easier to use, and don't require as many lenses.
 Otherwise, it’s a personal choice.

-A really high-quality lens selection for landscape photography might be as follows:
+Some high-quality lens selections for landscape photography might be as follows:

 - Sony offers lenses made by Zeiss.
 Although I am not totally familiar with their system, it’s easy to make recommendations since they are undoubted of superior optical quality.
 Additionally, there are adapters, which allow for the use of Nikon and Canon lenses on the Sony body.

-Finally, keep in mind that Canon, Nikon, and Sony offer a special price on certain lenses purchased with their camera body.
-This is sometimes a great opportunity to snatch a super lens at a reduced price.
+Keep in mind that Canon, Nikon, and Sony all offer discounted prices on certain lenses purchased with their camera bodies.
+This is sometimes a great way to snatch a super lens at a reduced price.

-I suggest 3 filters for Landscape Photography.
-The first, the polarizer, is a must, while the two neutral density filters are highly recommended:
+I suggest noly two filters for Landscape Photography.
+The first, the polarizer, is a must, while the neutral density filter is highly recommended:

 - Circular Polarizers – I’ve used virtually every brand available and currently use and recommend the thin Zeiss Polarizers.
 Their glass does not impart any color cast and is the only thin polarizer, I know of, that accepts a lens cap.
 The importance of a thinner polarizer is to prevent vignetting on wider angle lenses.
 Alternatively, you can use the circular polarizer that comes with the NiSi filter holder.
-A Zeiss screw-on polarizer, however, will be easier to handle.
+A Zeiss screw-on polarizer, however, will be easier to handle and lighter to carry.

-- Neutral Density 10 stop – I don’t like the variable neutral density filters and have landed on the 10 stop, again, NiSi neutral density filter.
-This is used to slow down water to capture a smooth versus a choppy surface.
-It's not used often, but when needed is all the difference between a great shot and no shot.
+- Neutral Density – I don’t like the variable neutral density filters and have landed on a 3 stop neutral density filter from B+W. This is used to slow down water to capture a smooth versus a choppy surface.
+It's not used often, but when needed it makes all the difference between a great shot and no shot.

 Tripod, Ball Head and L Bracket